PlaydateSquad/pd-achievements/docs/crossgame.md

 #### achievements.crossgame.getData(`string`: _game_id_)

 Returns the exported `achievementData` for the specified `game_id`.
 See the [achievement type declarations](achievements.md) for more details on the format of the returned data.
+In addition to the information included in the schema, the data returned from this function also includes:

+- `.keyedAchievements` (`{ string: achievement }`): A table which includes all defined achievements indexed by their game ID string.
+- `.completionPercentage` (`float`): The total weighted completion percentage in the range [0-1], as would be returned by `achievements.completionPercentage()`.

 #### achievements.crossgame.loadImage(`string`: _game_id_, `string`: _filepath_)